bliff182/barsel/README.md

 This is a front-end application and exercise in dynamically updating HTML and CSS.
 It is powered solely by Vanilla JavaScript.

+This is focused on Batman because Batman rules.

 ![Homepage](/assets/images/new-screenshot.png)

 ### Tools Used